-The 2021 Biosciences Research Infrastructure Fund competition will respond to these critical needs by investing in containment level 3 (CL3) and containment level 4 (CL4) facilities in research hospitals and post-secondary institutions and associated large-animal facilities capable of working with infectious materials.
+The 2021 Biosciences Research Infrastructure Fund competition will respond to these critical needs by investing in containment level 3 (CL3) and containment level 4 (CL4) facilities (as defined in the Canadian Biosafety Handbook) in research hospitals and postsecondary institutions and associated large-animal facilities capable of working with infectious materials.
 Research infrastructure funded through this competition will strengthen the capacity of academia to work with industry and government to advance promising discoveries and promote training and talent development.